eth-protocol-fellows/cohort-four/program-guide/repo-guide.md

 - All neccessary links to repos where development is happening, documentation, research posts and technical background
 - List of participants working on the project

- This document can be created later in the program when your project is mature enough and you would like to present it.
+ This document can be created later in the program when your project is mature enough and you are ready to present it.

 ### Using `/notes/<your-name>.md`